FAQs

 What questions do you have for me?

-Who were you other guitar teachers?
+Who were your other music teachers?

 What did you learn from each of them?